 It’s beginning to smell a lot like Christmas!
-Christmas Simmer is a lovely way to make your home smell warm and inviting, especially during the holiday season.
+Christmas Stovetop Simmer Mix is a lovely way to make your home smell warm and inviting, especially during the holiday season.
 It also makes an easy inexpensive gift for friends, neighbors, teachers and co-workers.
 I printed the instructions directly onto the bag and dressed them up with ribbon and cinnamon sticks.
 (Tutorial at the bottom of the post).

 - 3 dried orange slices